 You may also wear a cloth face covering.
 The fabric design or pattern for cloth face coverings should be appropriate for the workplace and school.
 Cloth face coverings must only be worn for one day at a time and must be properly laundered before using again.
 Having a week’s supply of cloth face coverings can help reduce the need for daily laundering.

+To learn more, view the CDC guidelines on how to select, wear, and clean your mask.
 For more information on the different types of face masks and their use, see the following chart:

 |Type||Cloth face covering||Disposable Mask||Medical-grade surgical mask||N95 respirator|

 |Description||Homemade or commercially manufactured face coverings that are washable and help contain the wearer’s respiratory emissions||Commercially manufactured masks that help contain the wearer’s respiratory emissions||FDA-approved masks to protect the wearer from large droplets and splashes; helps contains the wearer’s respiratory emissions||Professional masks that provide effective respiratory protection from airborne particles and aerosols and help contain the wearer’s respiratory emissions|